 I am a Senior Fellow of the Higher Education Academy and have worked as a Research Associate at the IAS in Princeton.

 I have specialised in French theatre in the early modern period.
 My book, 'Mendacity and the Figure of the Liar in Seventeenth-Century French Comedy' was published in 2017 by Routledge.
 I have published articles on Molière, Racine, Rotrou, Tristan L'Hermite, Bernard Lamy and Pierre Nicole.
 Previous research has focused on dramatic theory, reception and audience response; theories of the comic; gender studies and translation studies.

 My current research interests include language learning and drama pedagogy, telecollaborative learning, translation, intercultural communication and the digital humanities.
-I am currently co-authoring a textbook on translation in French with Christophe Gagne for Routledge.
+My co-authored textbook on translation in French with Christophe Gagne for Routledge will appear in 2020.

 In 2020, I am co-running a conference, with a grant I secured from the Language Acts and Wordmalking Project: